remendoza-strat/web-capstone/docs/TIMELINE_MILESTONES.md

 - [ ] Documentation complete and accessible
 - [ ] Team can demo all major features

-## Individual Contribution Tracking
+## Individual Progress Tracking

-Each intern will be evaluated on:
+Each intern will be evaluated on their complete project implementation:

 ### Technical Skills
-- [ ] Code quality and TypeScript usage
+- [ ] Code quality and TypeScript usage across entire project
-- [ ] React and Next.js best practices
+- [ ] React and Next.js best practices implementation
-- [ ] Database design and implementation
+- [ ] Database design and implementation in your fork
 - [ ] Testing and debugging abilities
-- [ ] Git workflow and collaboration
+- [ ] Git workflow and personal project management

-### Collaboration Skills
+### Learning & Growth
-- [ ] Code review participation and quality
+- [ ] Participation in daily standups and knowledge sharing
-- [ ] Communication in standups and meetings
+- [ ] Communication about progress, blockers, and solutions
-- [ ] Help and mentorship provided to teammates
+- [ ] Help and mentorship provided to other interns
-- [ ] Issue reporting and documentation
+- [ ] Documentation of your implementation and learnings
-- [ ] Conflict resolution and problem-solving
+- [ ] Problem-solving and independent research skills

 ### Professional Development
-- [ ] Meeting deadlines and commitments
+- [ ] Meeting personal deadlines and milestone commitments
-- [ ] Taking ownership of assigned features
+- [ ] Taking ownership of your complete project
-- [ ] Learning from feedback and iteration
+- [ ] Learning from feedback and self-iteration
-- [ ] Documentation and knowledge sharing
+- [ ] Documentation and knowledge sharing with the team
-- [ ] Initiative and proactive problem-solving
+- [ ] Initiative and proactive problem-solving in your implementation

+### Project Completeness
+- [ ] All MVP features implemented in your fork
+- [ ] Working authentication and user management
+- [ ] Complete CRUD operations for projects and tasks
+- [ ] Functional Kanban board with drag-and-drop
+- [ ] Deployed and accessible application

 ## Risk Mitigation